pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

                                                         dep_path)

     def _setup(conn, server, verbose):
+        """
+        Common setup function that works for all versions of python supported by pywbemcli.
+        """

         if sys.version_info >= (3, 5):
             this_file_path = __file__
         else:
             # Unfortunately, it does not seem to be possible to find the file path
             # of the current script when it is executed using exec(), so we hard
             # code the file path.
-This requires that the tests are run from the
-            # repo main directory.
             this_file_path = 'tests/unit/pywbemcli/simple_interop_mock_script.py'
             assert os.path.exists(this_file_path)

-    # Prepare an Interop namespace and namespace provider a DMTF schema
+    # Prepare an Interop namespace and namespace provider and compile a
+    # DMTF schema

     INTEROP_NAMESPACE = 'interop'